Skip to content

 Silver Springs

-Silver Springs was once a former military training grounds for the troops stationed at Ladysmiths Barracks (1881-1958), now designated Site of Biological Importance (SBI) for its wetlands, open grassland areas and woodland plantations.
+Silver Springs was once a former military training grounds for the troops stationed at Ladysmith Barracks (1881-1958), now designated Site of Biological Importance (SBI) for its wetlands, open grassland areas and woodland plantations.
 A network of footpaths link the suburbs of Stamford Park Boating Lake with the Countryside of Mossley and Saddleworth.